Blog

 Never swim alone

-Use the buddy system to lower the risk of an accident with no one there to help.
+Using the buddy system can lower the risk of an accident, especially when someone else isn’t there.
 Even experienced swimmers are at risk of drowning.
-Don’t go it alone!
+Don’t go in alone!

 Make sure there’s adequate safety equipment in the pool area